Driving the Cabot Trail: A 1-Day Itinerary on Lovely Cape Breton

 Drive Distance from Middle Head Trail: 22.3 miles approx 35 min

 Cape Breton culture centers around fishing villages.
 The whole cape is filled with little fishing villages that once were booming, busy ports of fishermen and locals.
-Now many of these towns have changed more into touristic towns.
-However at the north end of Cape Breton just slightly off the Cabot Trail, you’ll find White Point Harbor.
+Now, many of these towns have become more touristic towns.
+However, at the north end of Cape Breton, just slightly off the Cabot Trail, you’ll find White Point Harbor.

-Here you’ll find a small dock filled with small fishing boats, a few stone foundations, and a few locals walking dogs.
+Here, you’ll find a small dock filled with small fishing boats, a few stone foundations, and a few locals walking dogs.
 This is all that is left of a booming fishing village in 1922.
-There was a lobster factory, church, and school there at one point but they are long gone now.
+There was a lobster factory, church, and school there at one point, but they are long gone now.
 Park by the docks and take a little walk around the town.
-You will find a few local fishermen there and piles of lobster traps, but this sleepy little town has virtually no tourism and that’s what makes it so great.
-It’s just a nice stop with beautiful views of a bygone era; a real look at local life on this remote part of Cape Breton.
+You will find a few local fishermen there and piles of lobster traps, but this sleepy little town has virtually no tourism, and that’s what makes it so great.
+It’s just a nice stop with beautiful views of a bygone era and a real look at local life in this remote part of Cape Breton.

-Note: On your way to White Harbor, keep your eyes peeled for ice cream shops!
+Note: On your way to White Harbor, keep your eyes peeled for an ice cream shop!
 You deserve an ice cream after that big hike!

 Stop 6: Rusty Anchor Restaurant